osmcode/osmium-tool/man/osmium-extract.md

 extracts times the highest node ID used divided by 8.
 For the *complete_ways* twice that and for the *smart* strategy a bit more.

+If you want to split a large file into many extracts, do this in several steps.
+First create several larger extracts and then split them again and again into smaller pieces.

 # EXAMPLES